The faculty have prerogatives over the prescription of the curriculum, the granting of degrees, and other related

 Steps for online review:

-( gen ed/ writing/ program modification form) -paper copy is printed and signed by the chair, other affected programs and the dean, then the ORIGINAL is submitted to the Faculty Senate Office, UH 221 along with an email attachment to firstname.lastname@example.org or a DIGITAL COPY of the form, summary and syllabus if applicable.
+Program Modification forms are signed by the chair, other affected programs and the dean, then submitted to the Faculty Senate Office as an email attachment to firstname.lastname@example.org.

-- The subcommittee reviews the online proposals, prepares and presents a consent agenda to ASCRC or Graduate Council, and discusses problem forms with the committee.
+The subcommittee reviews the proposals, prepares and presents a consent agenda to ASCRC or Graduate Council, and discusses problem forms with the committee.

-- The subcommittee chair follows-up on any problems and presents resolutions to ASCRC or Graduate Council.
+The subcommittee chair follows-up on any problems and presents resolutions to ASCRC or Graduate Council.
 Requesters are invited to a meeting if necessary.
-Revised forms are submitted if marjor revisions are required.
-Otherwise, changes are made on the form by the subcommittee chair and the senate administrative associate updates the posted digital copy.
+Revised forms are submitted if major revisions are required.
+Otherwise, changes can be made by the senate administrative associate.

-- The senate administrative associate creates the curriculum consent agenda (seconded motion) for the curriculum committee chairs.
+The senate administrative associate creates the curriculum consent agenda (seconded motion) for the curriculum committee chairs.
 The chairs may attend an ECOS meeting to discuss the approved items prior to the Senate meeting.
-The curriculum consent agenda is posted to the Faculty Senate web site for the November and December meetings.
+The curriculum consent agenda is posted to the Faculty Senate agenda for the November and December meetings.

-- After the consent agenda is approved by the Faculty Senate, the senate administrative associate processes CCN tracking forms for system approval.
-Curriculum change approval notices are sent to the requestor, department chair, dean, provost, and the Registrar's Office and the end of each semester.
+After the consent agenda is approved by the Faculty Senate, the senate administrative associate enters the courses change information into the CCN tracking system for OCHE and MUS system approval .
+Curriculum change approval notices are sent to the requestor, department chair, dean, provost, and the Registrar's Office at the end of each semester.
 The Registrar's Office updates the catalog from this notice.
 The approved curriculum motions are maintained on the Faculty Senate web site.

-- After Faculty Senate approval, The Provost's Office coordinates Board of Regents' approval of Level I and II proposals and the Office of the Commissioner of Higher Education is notified of changes to enter into the CCN Matrix.
+After Faculty Senate approval, The Provost's Office coordinates Board of Regents' approval of Level I and II proposals.